How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 Customs clearance for items worth more than $1000

-The importer must clear all items imported into Australia by sea, air, or mail with a customs value above $1000.00 by completing a completed import declaration and paying duty, GST, and other applicable taxes and charges before the goods are cleared and released by Australian Customs.
+The importer must clear all items imported into Australia by sea, air, or mail with a customs value exceeding $1000.00 by completing an import declaration and paying duty, GST, and other applicable taxes and charges before the goods are cleared and released by Australian Customs.

 What method is used to determine the worth of the goods in Australia?

 Customs and Border Protection values most items at their transaction value in Australian Dollars.
-This is because customs use the exchange rate on the goods’ exports (not the day the goods arrive in Australia) as the exchange rate.
+This is because customs use the exchange rate on the day the goods are exported (not the day they arrive in Australia) as the exchange rate.

 What factors do you look for when determining the amount of customs duty?

-The amount due for the duty is determined by the classification of the goods and other considerations like exemptions, concessions, and preference schemes (e.g., a Free Trade Agreement between the origin country & Australia).
+The amount due for duty is determined by the classification of the goods and other considerations, such as exemptions, concessions, and preference schemes (e.g., a Free Trade Agreement between the origin country and Australia).
 When importing items, the ICS will automatically compute any duty, GST, Wine Equalisation Tax, or Luxury Car Tax due.

 Subsequently, the owner is given a payment recommendation.
 Customs will clear and release the goods once the dispute has been resolved.
-The customs charge on most imported items into Australia is 5% of the value of the goods converted to Australian dollars, but this varies depending on the imported goods.
+The customs charge on most imported items into Australia is 5% of the value of the goods, converted to Australian dollars, but this varies depending on the type of goods being imported.

 When importing items, do I have to pay GST in Australia?